A Fine Old Maori Paddle Polynesian Art from New Zealand Circa1860

 Canoes Waka are of great significance to the Maori as that is how they came to New Zealand in their voyaging to new lands from the ancestral home called Hawaiki and the various Maori Tribes recall their ancestor’s arrival by Canoe to Aotearoa (long white cloud) – the Māori name now used for New Zealand

-The Paddle comes on a nice custom made so that it can be displayed on the floor or on a table
+The Paddle comes with a nice custom made so that it can be displayed on the floor or on a table

 Provenance: The Todd Barlin Collection of Oceanic & Polynesian Art